 Temporal Compression

 Part of the cognition series.
-Builds on The Consolidation Codec.
+Builds on Consolidation Codec.
 Extended in Timekeeping Parameter.
 Technical detail: reading section.
 For agents and reviewers: CROSSWALK.md.

 A codec engineer keeps talking about how his video chains break.
 A graph theorist keeps talking about how her journeys don’t compose.
 A topologist keeps talking about how his local sections won’t globalize.
 Same complaint, three accents.
 None of them cites the other two.